-Baccalà is salt cod, a type of fish that has been preserved in salt and is typically soaked in water to remove the excess salt before cooking.
-It is a popular ingredient in Italian cuisine, often served in dishes like baccalà alla Vicentina and baccalà mantecato.
+Baccalà is salt cod, a type of fish that is preserved in salt and is typically soaked in water to remove the excess salt before cooking.
+It is a popular ingredient in Italian cuisine, often served in dishes like baccalà mantecato and baccalà alla Vicentina.

 2. Baccalà alla Vicentina

 Baccalà alla Vicentina is a dish made with salt cod, onions, garlic, and parsley.
 It is a specialty of the Italian region of Vicenza and is often served with polenta.

 Baccalà mantecato is a creamy, whipped salt cod spread that is typically served as an appetizer.
 It is made by blending soaked and cooked salt cod with milk, olive oil, and butter until it reaches a smooth, spreadable consistency.